jsalamander/BZCookieBear/README.md

 ![Logged In Step](assets/tagi_logged_in.png "Logged In Step")

 If the random session is not valid anymore it will automatically fetch a new one.

+# API
+The extension communicates with [BZCookieBakery](https://github.com/jsalamander/BZCookieBakery) which delivers the cookies used to authenticate.